forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         }
     }

-**list.json.json**
+### list.json.json
-For our list template, we need to range on current section’s pages and render our `item.json.json` inside our response block.
+For our list template, we need to iterate over the current section’s pages and render our `item.json.json` template for each one inside the response block.

-JSON hating trailing commas, we’ll use `$index` to guard the door.

     {{ define "response" }}
     [